sanskrit/raw_etexts_english/jyotiSham/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 length of, 164, 248

-Nabu Nazir, 177 Naburiannu, 200 Nadir, 157 Någabhata, 257 Nahapana, 233 Naksatra,. average length of, 224 ;
+Nabu Nazir, 177 Naburiannu, 200 Nadir, 157 Någabhata, 257 Nahapana, 233 Nakṣatra,. average length of, 224 ;

 beginning of, 14, 229; calculation of (acc. to the recommenda